reficca/bootcamp-istanbul-2020mar/final-board-project/README.md

 exactly what you planned out for your app.

 * A user should be able to create a **board/list**.
 Conceptually, a board/list would contain many items that a user can add.
-The ability to delete a board/list is optional.
-* For each board, a user should be able to add **tasks**.
+* For each board, a user should be able to add **board items/tasks**.
-* Tasks should have:
+* Board items should have:
    * A due date
    * A title
    * A boolean flag for completd or not completed